AlvinHon/brands-rs/README.md

 1. Offline anonymous payment - payment can take place in private manner without accessing internet
 2. Traceable double spender - the identity of spender will be revealed eventually if using same "digital cash" in other payments.

 **Note:** The code in this repository is not implemented for being used in production environment.
 Please take the risks into your considerations before you use it.
-Also, it is recommended to look at some security analysis on the scheme after the paper was published.
+Also, it is recommended to look at some security analysis after the paper was published.

 ### Payment Model

-The payment system involves:
+The payment system involves parties:
-- `Isser` who issues coins to `Spender`, and traces double spenders upon receiving coin from `Receiver`;
+- `Isser` who issues coins to `Spender`, and traces double spenders upon receiving coins from `Receiver`;
 - `Spender` who spends the coins in payment;
-- `Receiver` who deposits the coins back to `Issuer`
+- `Receiver` who receives coins and deposits them back to `Issuer`

-### Example
+### Usage

 TODO